darkhelmet/verboselogging/posts/turnkey-linux.md

 setup of either plain JeOS or the the basic stack.

-Looks pretty slick, and once I get my new server going (once I get a new computer that is) with the dual core and 4GB of RAM, I’ll probably play with some of these.
+Looks pretty slick, and once I get my new server going (once I get a new computer that is) with the dual core and 4GB of RAM, I'll probably play with some of these.